ygyuan/Mega-ASR/src/MegaASR/eval/readme.md

 ```

 The script reuses the Mega-ASR inference wrapper, so it loads the base Qwen3-ASR model,
-the merged Mega-ASR LoRA, and the router from the checkpoint directory:
+the Mega-ASR LoRA, and the router from the checkpoint directory:

 ```text
 ckpt/Mega-ASR/